Stay tunned

 Spray foam insulation is a popular choice for both new and existing homes due to its superb insulating properties and ability to seal even the smallest gaps and crevices.

-• Air Sealing: It acts as an excellent air sealant, reducing air leaks and energy loss.
+• Air Sealing It acts as an excellent air sealant, reducing air leaks and energy loss.

-• Moisture Barrier: It can also act as a moisture barrier, preventing mold and mildew.
+• Moisture Barrier It can also act as a moisture barrier, preventing mold and mildew.

-• Cost: It is generally more expensive than other types of insulation.
+Cons - Cost It is generally more expensive than other types of insulation.

-• Installation: Requires professional installation, which adds to the overall cost.
+• Installation Requires professional installation, which adds to the overall cost.

-Homes in regions with extreme weather conditions, where maximum insulation is required.
+Best For Homes in regions with extreme weather conditions, where maximum insulation is required.

 2. Fiberglass Insulation